Seafood – The Good, and The Bad Fish

 There are NO fisheries of orange roughy, though you some times see it in super markets mislabeled as “sustainably harvested”- that is absolutely wrong.
 Try yellow snapper or domestic catfish instead.

-Atlantic Bluefin Tuna: Bad choice and Why – The new York Times recently found tuna steaksthat Atlantic bluefin tuna contained the highest levels of mercury than any of the species of tuna.
+Atlantic Bluefin Tuna: Bad choice and Why – The new York Times recently found that Atlantic bluefin tuna contained the highest levels of mercury than any of the species of tuna.
 They are also over harvested and reaching the endangered list according to the International Union of Conservation of Nature.
 If you have to have tuna of the plate, opt in for American or Canadian, (but not imported), or albacore tuna, does not have high levels of mercury.

-Chilean Sea Bass: Bad choice and Why – Most of the Chilean sea bass sea_basssold through out the U.S. came form fisherman who caught them illegally.
+Chilean Sea Bass: Bad choice and Why – Most of the Chilean sea bass sold through out the U.S. came form fisherman who caught them illegally.
 They are en-danged and will be commercially extinct in five years if this practice continues.
 Haddock is a good substitute.

 Scottish – Salmon from the Faroe Islands